Currently, we have eight permanent exhibits open to the public:

 VISIBLE STORAGE ROOM

 It is not uncommon for museums to only have 20 percent of their permanent collection on display at any point in time, and the rest resides out of the public eye in the storage areas.
-In order to provide our patrons with a glimpse of the depth of our collection, the Visible Storage Room (VSR) mirrors the behind-the-scenes storage areas of the museum.
-In the VSR is a broad cross section of objects from many aspects of the collection, some of which have not been on view for many years, including selections from the natural history specimens, rocks, shells, ethnographic, and visual arts collections.
-The display will be unlike others at the museum, with works densely packed in categories of medium and type, just as they would appear in our storage area.
-The VSR provides unique opportunities for education, both for school groups and the general public.
+In order to provide our patrons with a glimpse at the depth of our collection, the Visible Storage Room mirrors the behind-the-scenes storage areas of the museum.
+In this room is a broad cross section of objects from many aspects of the collection, some of which have not been on view for many years, including selections from the natural history, ethnographic, and visual arts collections.
+The display is unlike others at the museum, with works densely packed in categories of medium and type, just as they would appear in our storage area.
+The Visible Storage Room provides unique opportunities for education, for both school groups and the general public.